 by Gabriela Manley

-Gabriela Manley is a PhD candidate in social anthropology at the University of St Andrews.
-Her research on the Scottish independence movement focuses on time, temporality, and futural orientations of political movements.
+Gabriela Manley is a final year PhD candidate at the University of St Andrews studying the futural imaginations and orientations of the Scottish independence movement